rowland007/Cyber-Playbook/docs/glossary.md

     - **Symmetric Cryptography** - An encryption method that uses the same secret key to encrypt and decrypt messages.
 The problem with this method is transmitting the secret key to a legitimate person who needs it (PC Magazine, 2019).
     - **Twofish** - A 128-bit block cipher by Counterpane Labs, published in 1998.
 It was one of the five Advanced Encryption Standard (AES) finalists, and was not selected as AES (Schneier, 2019).
 - **Benchmarking** - A performance test of hardware and/or software.
 There are various programs that very accurately test the raw power of a single machine, the interaction in a single client/server system (one server/multiple clients), and the transactions per second in a transaction processing system (PC Magazine, 2019).
+- **Bit Stream Imaging** - A bit-for-bit copy of the original media, including free space and slack space.
+Also known as disk imaging.
+- **Blacklisting** - During creation of access control for computer systems, a list of items, such as IP addresses, that are explicitly denied due to untrustworthiness.
 - **Bots**
     - A search engine program that indexes the Web;
     - A program on the Internet that performs a repetitive function such as posting a message on blogs, newsgroups and social networks, or searching for information.
 These reside in the background waiting to respond to certain conditions.
 The term is used for myriad "intelligent agents" that continuously or periodically perform some function.
 It is estimated that as much as 60% of Web traffic comes from these, not humans.
 (PC Magazine, 2018)
 - **Boundary Data Flow** - A data flow that enters or leaves the system context.
 The term boundary is used because it crosses the perimeter of the system (Robertson & Robertson, 2013).
 - **Brainstorming** - Group discussion to produce ideas or solve problems (PC Magazine, 2019).
+- **Brute Force Attack** - A computer processor power-based method of attack to successfully guess a password.
 - **Brute Force (Password Guessing)** - The systematic, exhaustive testing of all possible methods that can be used to break a security system.
 For example, in cryptanalysis, trying all possible keys in the keyspace to decrypt a ciphertext (PC Magazine, 2018).
+- **Business Continuity Plan (BCP)** - A plan that focuses on the restoration or continuity of business functions, including operations, equipment, inventory, and staff.
+- **Business Impact Analysis (BIA)** - An analysis of the potential financial impact of business function interruption from an extreme event.
 - **Business Process Automation (BPA)** - The automation of a vital part of a business need (PC Magazine, 2019).
 - **Business Process Improvement (BPI)** - The effort to improve the structure or flow of a business (PC Magazine, 2019).
 - **Business Process Reengineering (BPR)** - The effort to redesign the way a business structures its work flow (PC Magazine, 2019).